-One of the country’s most preserved industrial society’s, with fascinating art and cultural experiences, and the story of Berger blankets big success.
+Berger museum is one of the country's most preserved industrial society's, with fascinating art and cultural experiences, and the story of Berger blankets big success.

 Jørg Jebsen got hired by Jens J Jebsen & Co in 1953 after he had gotten a degree in textile.
 When Jørg Jebsen took over as manager in 1970 and looking further to 1980s he felt the need to preserve the story of the Berger and Fossekleven factory.
 He started by collecting objects and systematically organising it.
 When technology changed, and machines got modernised, it was especially important for Jebsen to save the old textiles and sketches.